 As a result of the factors described above, the Company determined it was necessary to perform a quantitative step one goodwill impairment analysis as of the fourth quarter of fiscal 2013.
 The fair value of the SCB reporting unit was estimated using discounted cash flows, which is an income approach.
 The discount rates used were based on a weighted average cost of capital determined from relevant market comparisons, adjusted upward for risks specific to the reporting unit.
 Future cash flows were projected based on estimates of future revenues, operating income and other factors, such as working capital and capital expenditures.
-Factors taken into consideration in arriving at these estimates include historical results since acquisition, industry data, and expected challenging market conditions.
-The projections do not include possible future benefits from customer relationships that may positively impact other reporting units, including Albuquerque, in the future.
-Despite the planned changes described above, projections still indicate low operating margins, and the carrying value of the SCB reporting unit exceeds the fair value estimated in step one of the impairment analysis.
-It was therefore necessary to perform step two to determine the amount of the impairment
+Factors taken into consideration in arriving at these estimates included historical results since acquisition, industry data, and expected challenging market conditions.
+The projections did not include possible future benefits from customer relationships that may positively impact other reporting units, including Albuquerque, in the future.
+Despite the planned changes described above, projections still indicated low operating margins, and the carrying value of the SCB reporting unit exceeded the fair value estimated in step one of the impairment analysis.
+It was therefore necessary to perform step two to determine the amount of the impairment.

 The step two analysis was performed utilizing the same factors in the step one analysis described above.
 The fair value of the assets and liabilities of the reporting unit were estimated and the residual fair value of the reporting unit was compared to the carrying value of goodwill.
-Based on the results of the step two analysis, the Company recognized a goodwill impairment charge of \$11.8 million.
+Based on the results of the step two analysis, the Company recognized a goodwill impairment charge of \$11.8 million in the fourth quarter of fiscal 2013.

-In the time since the Company performed its impairment analysis, Congress has considered a proposed framework that would avoid another partial government shut-down and further sequestration in 2014.
-However, details as to exactly how any agreement will impact the Company's customers will take time to emerge.
+In the time after the Company performed its impairment analysis and prior to the filing of our Form 10-K for the year ended September 30, 2013, Congress considered a proposed framework that would avoid another partial government shut-down and further sequestration in 2014.
+However, at that time, details as to exactly how any agreement would impact the Company's customers would take time to emerge.
 Absent more clarity, the Company did not modify its impairment analysis.